 - 5.5.5 Vehicle access to the dwellings on the former Orgill School site is proposed from a number of locations.
-Four dwellings will have driveways providing direct access onto Chaucer Avenue, five dwellings will be accessed off Chaucer Avenue by way of a shared surface street, three dwelling will have driveways providing direct access onto Croadalla Avenue and five dwellings will be accessed of Croadalla Avenue by way of a shared surface street. - 5.5.6 Refuse vehicles will not enter the site with collections occurring on-street in a similar manner to the existing residential dwellings on Chaucer Avenue and Croadalla Avenue.
+Four dwellings will have driveways providing direct access onto Chaucer Avenue, with five dwellings having driveways that provide direct access onto Croadalla Avenue.
+In addition six dwellings will be accessed off Croadalla Avenue by way of a shared surface street. - 5.5.6 Refuse vehicles will not enter the site with collections occurring on-street in a similar manner to the existing residential dwellings on Chaucer Avenue and Croadalla Avenue.